 After seeing several examples of inspiring sustainable tourism in the Philippines, I realized how easy it is to do.
 It just takes some small actionable steps, supported by some extraordinary people.
 Truth is, it’s easy for us to act responsibly while traveling; sometimes we just need to see it in action.

 We can all learn something, however small, and put it into practice in our respective environments.
 And collectively, we can make a big difference.

 Sustainable village on Catanhawan Island

 Where to stay in the Caramoan Islands

+Over to you.
 How often do you practice sustainable tourism while traveling?
-Are you pretty good, or something you need to work on?!
-Let me know in the comments below.
+Are you pretty good at it, or is it something you need to work on?
+Let’s be honest with ourselves, and each other.
+Leave me your thoughts in the comments below.

 Till next time, happy boutique travels x

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.